Welcome to the

 see

-also
+DBNL, see also

 RPnature).

-A similar example stems from the Mayan step pyramid in Chichen Itza
+the Mayan step pyramid in Chichen Itza (see ocasa; for a

 detailed explanation see RPglide).

-might also be able to observe a gliding pitch when a plane flies
+In free field, one might also be able to observe a gliding

-by moving one's head towards and from the ground.
-Or more
+pitch when a plane flies over, by moving one's head towards and

-when one approaches a steam locomotive blowing off
+from the ground.
+Or more nostalgic, when one approaches a steam

-effect on the original music (see
+to superimpose a pitch or coloration effect on the original music

 Flanging).